TykTechnologies/tyk-pro/k8s/tyk-stack-ingress/readme.md

   ```
 </details>

 ### [optional] Choose Docker image
-You can choose Dash and GW Docker images you want to use in your env.
+You can choose Dashboard and Gateway Docker images you want to use in your env.

 *If you want to use different tag* -> set proper value in *DASH_IMAGE_TAG* and *GW_IMAGE_TAG* env variables (or save it in .env file).